Skip to main content

 mail.message.transform(transformStream)

-Add a stream.Transform (or a function returning one) through which the raw message is piped before it reaches the transport.
+Adds a stream.Transform through which the raw message is piped before it reaches the transport.
+You can also pass a function that returns a Transform stream.

 mail.message.getAddresses()

-Returns an object containing parsed addresses from From, Sender, Reply‑To, To, Cc, and Bcc headers.
-Each property is an array of { name, address }.
-Absent fields are omitted.
+Returns an object containing parsed email addresses from the From, Sender, Reply-To, To, Cc, and Bcc headers.
+Each property is an array of objects with { name, address } structure.
+If a header is not present in the message, that property will be omitted from the result.

 Writing a custom transport

-A transport is simply an object with name, version, and a send(mail, done) method.
-Provide the object to nodemailer.createTransport() to create a usable transporter.
+A transport is an object that defines how messages are actually delivered.
+For built-in options, see SMTP transport and other transports.
+To create your own, implement an object with three properties: name, version, and a send(mail, done) method.
+Pass this object to nodemailer.createTransport() to create a working transporter.

 const nodemailer = require("nodemailer");